Health Topics, Symptoms, In-Depth

 Your provider will perform a physical exam and closely look at your shoulder.
 You will be asked questions to help the provider understand your shoulder problem.

-Blood or imaging tests, such as x-rays or MRI, may be ordered to help diagnose the problem.
+Blood or imaging tests, such as x-rays, ultrasound, or MRI, may be ordered to help diagnose the problem.

 Your provider may recommend treatment for shoulder pain, including: